-Most people notice that their ears feel worse in a plane during take-off and landing when the airplane is making a quick ascent or descent.
+Most people’s ears feel worse in a plane during take-off and landing, especially during a quick ascent or descent.

-Someone with clogged ears should see their doctor if the ears do not pop using these strategies.
-Anyone experiencing persistent pain or discomfort in their ear should contact their doctor sooner.
+If common strategies to pop the ears do not work, a person may need to contact a healthcare professional.
+Anyone with severe or persistent pain or discomfort in their ear should contact their doctor sooner.

-The doctor may suggest medication, such as decongestants or steroids, to help clear the ear, or antibiotics if a person has an ear infection.
+The healthcare professional may suggest medication, such as decongestants or steroids, to help clear the ear, or antibiotics if a person has an ear infection.

 In rare cases, surgery may be required to help open the eardrum, drain the fluid, and equalize pressure in the ear.